 I think for less experienced authors, aftercare is important.
 But it does eat into an editor’s schedule.

 A full developmental edit can take around four to six weeks depending on the length and complexity of the manuscript.

 The editor has to read the manuscript several times.
 They make notes, add track commenting, draw up and organise the editorial letter, etc, and check they haven’t missed anything.

 If you’re intending to send your manuscript to an agent, then you don’t need a full developmental edit.

 Of course, you might want one, but you don’t need it.

 Technically, you don’t need a manuscript critique either.
 Agents don’t expect to see perfect novels landing in their inboxes.

 However, many authors do choose to have some level of manuscript critique.
 You can opt for abbreviated versions that focus on the main issues while letting the small stuff slide.

-If you’re submitting to agents and getting knockbacks, it’s worth having a manuscript critique.
+If you’re submitting to agents and getting knockbacks, then it’s worth having a manuscript critique.
 That way you can see what should be done to improve your book.
 Then you can revise and continue submitting.

 If you reach the end of the line with agents or the traditional publishing industry, you still have the option of the indie route.